google ads troubleshooting

 “fix your tooth pain fast. personalized dental solutions for you.”

-the second example implies knowledge of a personal condition and hints at tailored treatment — that crosses the policy line.
+the second example implies knowledge of a personal condition and hints at tailored treatment, which crosses the policy line.

 seeing “health in personalized advertising” means google is simply cautious with health targeting. your ads are still running, but the platform trims any personalization that could feel invasive. stay transparent, avoid personal health claims, and you will keep delivering leads without policy headaches.